 How can I apply for studiefinanciering?

-You can apply with the necessary documents, as well as your BSN and DigiD, through DUO's website.
+You can apply online with necessary documents, as well as your BSN and DigiD, through DUO's website.
 Log in to DUO.nl using your DigiD.
 If you don't, or can't, do this online, you can download the forms on DUO (under login problems) and submit the documents in person.

 Scholarships for EU/EEA students

 Scholarships are based on merit, and usually, the receiver (or receivers) of the scholarship is chosen from a pool of applicants.
 There are multiple types of scholarships, ranging from university-specific or course-specific to nationality-specific ones.

 One of the most popular scholarships is Erasmus +, which is a scholarship intended for students who wish to study abroad or do a traineeship within the EU.

 Erasmus Mundus is a scholarship for Master's students from around the world.
 You have to study in two of the recognized counties for a certain period of time.

 There's also the NN Future Matters scholarship.
 This scholarship is intended for certain students from specific countries, such as the Netherlands, Belgium, Bulgaria or the Czech Republic, wishing to study a Master's degree in the Netherlands.
 The total grant is €5,000.
 You must be studying either finance, risk management or economics at a participating Dutch research university and must be a first-generation university student.
 Participating institutions have their own specific requirements The total grant is €5,000 for students from EU/EEA countries.
 Students from non-EU/EEA countries can receive up to €20,000.
 This is because they pay a much higher tuition fee than Dutch and EU citizens.

 Your university may have a scholarship or two that you are eligible to apply for.
 Just search their website for their scholarship page or contact them directly.